DevoInc/python-sdk/docs/api/api.md

 `def query(self, **kwargs)`
 - query: Query to perform
 - query_id: Query ID to perform the query
-- dates: Dict with "from" and "to" keys
+- dates: Dict with "from" and "to" keys for date rangue, and "timeZone" for define timezone, if you want
 - limit: Max number of rows
 - offset: start of needle for query
 - comment: comment for query pragmas